KDE/digikam-doc/export_tools/flickr_export.rst

 By default, the tool propose to export the currently selected items from the icon-view.
 The **+** Photos button can be used to append more items on the list.

 The **Tag options** section can bused to apply digiKam keywords to the flickr upload.
-More keyworkds can be assigned with a series of words (comma separated).
+More keywords can be assigned with a series of words (comma separated).

 The **Public**, **Friends**, and **Family** checkboxes can be turned on to assign appropriate access permissions to the images you upload.
 By default the images uploaded are private.

-If the **Resize photos before uploading** option is selected, the photos will be resized before transfering to Flickr.
+If the **Resize photos before uploading** option is selected, the photos will be resized before transferring to Flickr.
 The values will be read from the **Maximum Dimension** combobox, which can be used to adjust the maximum height.
 The width calculation will be done so as to have the aspect ratio conserved.

 .. figure:: images/export_flickr_progress.webp